Organizational Design: A Complete Guide

 - Simple-complex dimension.
 This refers to the degree to which external factors influence the organization and competition.
 These are multiple for large companies such as AT&T and British Telecom, where all previously mentioned factors act on.
 In comparison, a family-owned hardware store in a suburb faces low environmental complexity.

 - Stable-unstable dimension.
 This refers to the elements in the environment that are dynamic.
 Big consumer brands like McDonald’s are influenced by online media.
 They are highly visible on platforms like Twitter, Instagram, and TikTok, and a single tweet or blog post can greatly damage a brand.
 On the other hand, public utility companies have been stable for a long time.
 Take public libraries in the US between the 1970s and 2000s.
-These were funded by the local city, county, state, and federal government.
+These were funded by the local city, county, state, and federal governments.

 Technology greatly influences organizational design.
-We saw this through the COVID-crisis where many companies effortlessly went digital and some even closed their offices.
+We saw this through the COVID crisis, where many companies effortlessly went digital, and some even closed their offices.

 WordPress, a popular blogging platform, has a 100% remote workforce.
 This is possible through the extensive use of technology and technology-driven collaboration.

 Information Technology also enables organizations to become more decentralized, improve horizontal coordination through intranets, and external collaboration becomes possible through extranets.
-In fact, Slack, one of the most-used collaboration tools allows internal and external collaborators to join the same team through different internal and external channels, enabling fast communication.
+In fact, Slack, one of the most-used collaboration tools, allows internal and external collaborators to join the same team through different internal and external channels, enabling fast communication.